maxtez-raspbaker/tezos-rpi3/[e]-Updates.md

 By running the script (./tz-switch.sh) it will put the new tezos in its folder (./home/tzuser/tezos).
 It will also create a new tz-start.sh script which does not use the utility cpulimit anymore and it will copy a new config.json file in /home/tzuser/.tezos-node (low RAM usage).
-The identity on the zeronet and the content of previous runs stored in /home/tzuser/.tezos/node/store and /home/tzuser/.tezos/node/context are preserved.
+The identity file identity.json (if exists) and the content of previous runs stored in /home/tzuser/.tezos/node/store and /home/tzuser/.tezos/node/context are preserved.
 ***

 ****03/31/2018****: this is the script to start tezos-node and tezos-client in boostrapped mode (zeronet)